lumi-openlcoud/opencloud-docs/zh/implementation/en-installation-and-configuration.md

-## Device network access
+## Add Device

-In the device network access stage, Aqara products can be classified into two categories: Hub device and Sub-device.
+In the add device stage, Aqara products can be classified into two categories: Hub device and Sub-device.
 Hub device is a device with hub function and is used to connect and manage multiple sensors and controllers.
 Sub-device includes sensors and controllers.
 All Sub-devices must be used together with hub devices.
 Therefore, before setting Sub-device on the App, you must set hub device to ensure the normal wireless communication between Wi-Fi and ZigBee.

-### **Hub device network access**
+### **Hub device**

 Add hub device to the App as follows:

-**Step1** Add device
+**Step1** Choose device

 Open Aqara App, Click "+" in the top right corner of the "Device List" interface, select corresponding hub device under the Hub menu, and set the device according to the prompt.